Transportation System Plan

 Bend is updating the TSP to give the City an opportunity to engage with citizens and individual neighborhoods regarding their transportation values and priorities.
-The Phase 1 Work Plan and Process flowchart and the Phase 2-3 Work Plan and Process flowchart provide details and projected milestones of the TSP project.
+The Phase 1 Work Plan and Process flowchart and the Phase 2-3 Work Plan and Process flowchart detail work in the first two phases of the project.

 HOW DOES THIS FIT WITH REGIONAL PLANNING?